-In a large bowl mix the salmon, mayonnaise, shallot, coriander, cayenne, chives, lemon zest, lemon juice, ¼ teaspoon of the salt, pepper and panko breadcrumbs.
+In a large bowl mix the salmon, panko breadcrumbs, mayonnaise, shallot, chives, coriander, cayenne, lemon zest and lemon juice.
+Season with salt and pepper.
 In a small bowl lightly beat an egg, then gently fold into the salmon mixture.

-Form 4 cakes about 4” in diameter.
-Heat the oil in a large sauté pan over medium-high heat and cook the salmon cakes until golden brown and the salmon becomes opaque, about 4 minutes on each side.
+Heat a large sauté pan over medium-high heat, add the olive oil and heat through.
+Cook the salmon cakes until golden brown and the salmon becomes opaque, about 4 minutes on each side.

 Stir together the yogurt, chives, lemon zest, lemon juice, and salt.